WWE Women's Championship: Brand designation history

-When the championship was unveiled, there was no brand division as that had ended in August 2011.
+When the championship was unveiled, the brand extension was not in effect as that had ended in August 2011.
 From its inception until the reintroduction of the brand extension in July 2016, reigning champion Charlotte defended the title on both Raw and SmackDown.
-As its name implies, the championship is for the Raw brand.
-However, the title is still eligible to switch brands during the annual WWE Draft.

-Championship belt design
+Championship belt designs

-The Raw Women's Championship belt is similar in appearance to the WWE Championship belt (introduced in 2013, with the exception of the logo change a year later), with a few notable differences.
-The strap is smaller for the women, and white, as opposed to black.
-The die-cut WWE logo in the center plate sits on a red background, as opposed to a black one.
-The small print below the logo reads "Women's Champion".
-Gold divider bars separate the center plate from the belt's two side plates.
-In what has become a prominent feature of the majority of WWE's championship belts, the side plates feature a removable center section, which can be customized with the champion's logo; the default side plates feature the WWE logo on a red globe.
+The WWE Women's Championship belt uses the "Network Logo" design that was first used by the WWE Championship when it was introduced in August 2014 with a few notable differences.
+When it was originally unveiled, the die-cut WWE logo in the center plate sat on a red background, as opposed to black, while the small print below the logo read "Women's Champion", and the strap was smaller and white as opposed to black.
+The belt featured the same side plates, divided from the center plate by gold divider bars.
+In what has become a prominent feature on all of WWE's championship belts, the side plates feature a removable center section, which can be customized with the reigning champion's logo; the default side plates feature the WWE logo on a red globe.
 This was the first women's title in WWE with customizable side plates.
+The title retained this design when it was renamed as Raw Women's Championship in September 2016.

+On the June 9, 2023, episode of SmackDown, WWE official Adam Pearce unveiled a new design for the title which reverted to being called the WWE Women's Championship.
+It uses the same "Network Logo" design, but with similarities to the men's WWE Championship that was unveiled on the previous week's episode of SmackDown.
+It retains the smaller white strap and the side plates of the previous design, but in matching the men's title, the WWE logo is now encrusted with black diamonds on a gold nugget-textured background while the small print below the logo now reads "Women's Undisputed Champion" (although it was never contested in a unification match to bear the name "Undisputed", it simply appears on the belt to match its male counterpart).

 In what has become a tradition since fall 2014, WWE has presented custom WWE Championship belts to winners in both male and female professional sports with the side plates commemorating the achievement.
-In September 2018, WWE began presenting custom Raw Women's Championship belts to winners in just female sports.
+In September 2018, WWE began presenting custom Women's Championship belts to winners in just female sports.
 The first of these was given to the Seattle Storm for winning the 2018 WNBA Finals.
-Custom Raw Women's Championship belts have since been presented to the United States Women's National Soccer Team for winning the 2019 FIFA Women's World Cup, a team that previously received a custom WWE Championship for this feat in 2015, to Bianca Andreescu for winning the 2019 Women's US Open, and to the Chicago Sky for winning the 2021 WNBA Finals.
+Custom Women's Championship belts (originally the red design, but then the gold version beginning in 2023) have since been presented to the United States Women's National Soccer Team for winning the 2019 FIFA Women's World Cup, a team that previously received a custom WWE Championship for this feat in 2015, to Bianca Andreescu for winning the 2019 Women's US Open, and to the Chicago Sky and Las Vegas Aces for winning the 2021 and 2023 WNBA Finals, respectively.